Updated: Apr 11

-For the next installment of the Pro Insight Q&A series presented by Babcock Hoops, we have Julian Strawther, from Henderson, Nevada:
+For the next installment of the Pro Insight Q&A series, we present Julian Strawther, from Henderson, Nevada:

 Julian Strawther: First thing is I’m a big guard who can play one through four...I can guard one through four, too.
 I’m a really good outside shooter.
 I can handle the ball.
 Honestly, the biggest thing I bring to the game is versatility, and the ability to play multiple positions.
 I need to work on just defense, getting quicker and more athletic, but that’s going to come once I get to the next level, so I’m looking forward to it.
 An underrated aspect is my ability to make plays for my teammates.
 I feel like I put guys in the right position, by making the right passes and reads...so just being able to separate yourself by making plays for your teammates is something underrated about my game.